benjamin-awd/WNV-Prediction/README.md

 ## Recommendations

 Our model has shown that certain areas are particularly 'dense' in terms of WNV-positive pools and pool proximity.
-In conjunction to this, our model also highlighted several spots with a more than 80% probability of a WNV outbreak.
-We believe that these areas should be an immediate focus for mosquito control efforts.
-These areas have been highlighted in red:
+In conjunction to this, our model also predicted several traps that have a 80% probability or greater of a WNV outbreak.
+We believe that the neighborhoods in which these traps are located should be an immediate focus for mosquito control efforts.
+These areas have been highlighted with a red circle below.

-- ORD Terminal 5, O'Hare International Airport, Chicago
-- Ohare Court, Bensenville
-- 6500 North Oak Park Avenue, Chicago
-- 4600 Milwaukee Avenue, Chicago
-- 3600 North Pittsburgh Avenue, Chicago
-- 5200 South Nordica Avenue, Chicago
-- 9100 West Higgins Road, Rosemont
+We've extrapolated that these are the neighborhoods that have a high risk of WNV:
+- Elk Grove Village (7,500 acres)
+- Des Plains (9,000 acres)
+- Norridge (1,100 acres)
+- Lincolnwood (1,700 acres)
+- Stickney (1,200 acres)
+- Forest View (900 acres)
+- Morton Grove (3,100 acres)

+Around 24,500 acres of area in Chicago identified as high risk, housing an approximate population of 148,500 people.

 <img src='./assets/kdeplot_80_locations_v3.jpg' content-align="center">